dotkernel/dot-authentication-web/README.md

 ## Useful observations

-* The default authentication listener skips if the AuthenticationEvent errors is not empty.
+* The default authentication listener skips if the AuthenticationEvent errors property is not empty.
 This allows you to have pre authentication listeners to make additional validations for example.
-* The AuthenticationEvent->getParams() are sent to the login template, so you can inject your own variables into template(like the form for example)
+* The AuthenticationEvent->getParams() are sent to the login template, so you can inject your own variables into the template(like the login form, for example)
 * If you have listeners that return a ResponseInterface, you basically interrupt the listener chain.
-You could use this to completely rewrite the authentication flow if needed.
+You could use this to completely rewrite the authentication flow if needed, by registering listeners before all the default ones that are provided.